3DOM-FBK/NeRFBK/README.md

 NeRFBK was created by the [3D Optical Metrology unit (3DOM)](https://3dom.fbk.eu/) of Fondazione Bruno Kessler (FBK).

-* The Statue set of images is part of the ENRICH dataset, available here: https://github.com/davidemarelli/ENRICH
+* The Statue set of images is part of the ENRICH dataset, available here: https://github.com/davidemarelli/ENRICH<br>
-ENRICH: multi-purposE dataset for beNchmaRking In Computer vision and pHotogrammetry<br>
-Davide Marelli, Luca Morelli, Elisa Mariarosaria Farella, Simone Bianco, Gianluigi Ciocca, Fabio Remondino, 2023: ISPRS Journal of Photogrammetry and Remote Sensing, Volume 198, Pages 84-98.
+Davide Marelli, Luca Morelli, Elisa Mariarosaria Farella, Simone Bianco, Gianluigi Ciocca, Fabio Remondino, 2023: <a href="https://www.sciencedirect.com/science/article/abs/pii/S0924271623000539">ENRICH: multi-purposE dataset for beNchmaRking In Computer vision and pHotogrammetry</a>.
+ISPRS Journal of Photogrammetry and Remote Sensing, Volume 198, Pages 84-98.

-* The UAV set of images is part of the USEGEO project, available here: https://usegeo.fbk.eu
+* The UAV set of images is part of the USEGEO project, available here: <a href="https://usegeo.fbk.eu">https://usegeo.fbk.eu</a>

-* The Dortmund set of images is part of the ISPRS/EuroSDR Benchmark for Multi-Platform Photogrammetry, available here: https://www2.isprs.org/commissions/comm2/icwg-2-1a/benchmark_main/
+* The Dortmund set of images is part of the ISPRS/EuroSDR Benchmark for Multi-Platform Photogrammetry, available here: <a href="https://www2.isprs.org/commissions/comm2/icwg-2-1a/benchmark_main/">https://www2.isprs.org/commissions/comm2/icwg-2-1a/benchmark_main/</a><br>
-ISPRS Benchmark for Multi-Platform Photogrammetry.<br>
-Nex, F., Gerke, M., Remondino, F., Przybilla H.-J., Bäumker, M., Zurhorst, A., 2015: ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Vol. II-3/W4, pp.135-142.
+Nex, F., Gerke, M., Remondino, F., Przybilla H.-J., Bäumker, M., Zurhorst, A., 2015: <a href="https://isprs-annals.copernicus.org/articles/II-3-W4/135/2015/isprsannals-II-3-W4-135-2015.pdf">ISPRS Benchmark for Multi-Platform Photogrammetry</a>.
+ISPRS Annals of the Photogrammetry, Remote Sensing and Spatial Information Sciences, Vol. II-3/W4, pp.135-142.

 ---